SISTERZHANGLN/MLOps-Practical-1/README.md

-# MLOps Practical 1
+## About this Repo
-This is the GitHub repository for the Reproducibility & Model Deployment course.
+This is my first GitHub repository for the MLOps practical session.
-Author: Luning Zhang